 So, though I still enjoy working on book proposals, building platforms and seeking out traditional publishers, today I’m writing to the self-publishing warriors.
 The ones who looked at the whole publishing game and said, “You know what?
 Forget that.
 I’d rather just write this thing and get it out there.”

 This blog post is going to go into some detail about what it means to self-publish in the most system-bucking way I can imagine: by buying ISBNs and starting your very own publishing company.
-It’s exciting, it’s subversive, and it’s lot easier than you might think!
+It’s exciting, it’s subversive and it’s a lot easier than you might think!

 The First Fork in the Road